Westley-Winks/website_rev_3/content/writing/Markdown.md

 ---
-title: "Markdown"
+title: Markdown
-slug: markdown
 date: 2022-05-13
-draft: false
-toc: false
+include_in_hugo: true
 ---

-*This piece first appeared on the [Until It's Not Fun](https://untilitsnotfun.com/posts/2022-05-13/) newsletter.*
+*This piece first appeared on the [Until It’s Not Fun](https://untilitsnotfun.com/posts/2022-05-13/) newsletter.*

 Humans write *a lot* and most of it is done on computers these days.
 If someone asked you to write them a letter, where would you start?
 Most would open up Word or Google Docs.
 We all know the headaches that these word processors can cause: formatting not doing what you want it to, files getting lost, the person you are sending files to doesn't use the same processor, et cetera.